 At that point, I don’t think either of could have eaten another bite.
 Everything had been so amazingly flavorful that we wanted to eat every last morsel that served to us.

 I knew it was going to happen and at this point, there was no turning back.

 I’m so glad we went for dessert.
 The dry ice provided the smoke for effect on this glorious dessert.
 A half coconut filled with Yuzu gel, banana puree, mango passionfruit sorbet & coconut foam.

 I don’t think they could have served a more perfect dessert.
 It was light, sweet and a delicious way to end our meal at Spices Kitchen.

-So now I know why you need to visit Bürgenstock Resort on the shores of Beautiful Lake Lucerne.
-It’s a one of kind resort that is not only opulent, it’s welcoming.
+So now I know why you need to visit Bürgenstock Resort on the shores of beautiful Lake Lucerne.
+It’s a one of a kind resort that is not only opulent, it’s welcoming.
 When I go back to Lucerne you can bet I’ll be staying at least one night at this amazing resort.
 It will be a check off my bucket list!